beckf/lightspeed-vc-connector/README.md

 * Clear charge accounts back to zero by applying an exact credit after exporting.
 * Easily authorize the application using your own Lightspeed Developer account and your Lightspeed Retail account.

+### Known Issues
+* Export of individual SaleLines as opposed to the entire invoice total will round the totals differently from LS.

 ### Screenshots
 ![alt text](images/sync.png "Sync Tab")